 Parathyroid glands are highly vascularized endocrine organs located behind the thyroid gland.
 There are typically four parathyroid glands, each about 5 mm in size and weighing 130 mg, however, the exact number and size of the glands may vary depending on individual.
 The parathyroid glands produce a hormone called parathormone (PTH) and are involved in calcium blood level regulation.

 In the low power magnification a round, encapsulated organ is seen.
-Within the gland there is a lot of adipose tissue and numerous venules, which run through the gland that are filled with red blood cells.
-These are seen either in cross section or longitudinal section.
+Within the gland there is a lot of adipose tissue and numerous venules, which run through the gland.

-The parathyroid gland has two cell types, chief cells and oxyphil cells.
-Chief cells are more numerous and have a round nucleus surrounded by a small amount of cytoplasm.
-Chief cells produce PTH.
-The oxyphil cells are seen in scattered groups among the chief cells.
-They have a slightly smaller nucleus and eosinophilic cytoplasm.
+The parathyroid gland contains two cell types, chief cells and oxyphil cells.
+Chief cells are the predominant cell type characterised by round nucleus surrounded by scarce cytoplasm.
+They produce and secrete PTH in response to low extracellular calcium levels detected by receptors in the cell membrane.
+Larger oxyphil cells with an eosinophilic cytoplasm and a slightly smaller nucleus form clusters scattered between chief cells.
 The function of the oxyphil cells is unknown.